-Hydroponic Waste Water and What to Do with It: Part 2
+Hydroponic Waste Water, Part 2

 For those of you just joining us, this is the exciting second installment of best practices for dealing with the water within your hydroponic system.
 While we adore the sno-cones and evening fireflies, people and plants alike could all do for a little less water stress.
 So we’ve put together a couple more ways of reducing not just our water bill, but also our environmental impact.
 These approaches to better water management can be used year round, but make a special impact in the summertime, when water is most needed.
 Try them out and watch your summertime blues melt like ice cream in August, or read the first installment on hydroponic waste water disposal.